brandonchinn178/th-test-utils/CONTRIBUTING.md

 they will get back to you).
 After they submit their review, they will assign the PR back to you to address the comments.
 If they requested changes in the PR, fix the changes and re-assign the maintainer after pushing and testing your changes.
-Otherwise, if they approved the PR, use the merge bot to queue your PR to be merged into `master`.
+Otherwise, if they approved the PR, simply wait for a maintainer to merge the PR into master.

 Code reviewers should follow best practices when reviewing PRs:
 * https://mtlynch.io/human-code-reviews-1/